EliavYair1/shibex/README.md

 This is a SPA project was made in React JS and with Framer-Motion && Bootstrap 5 frameworks.

-we wanted to give the users the Playful atmosphere .
+we wanted to give the users a Playful atmosphere .

 me personlly (Eliav) really enojyed working with the Shibex team and on their life project so hope you guys have a fun experience.